NELLExchange/site/README.md

 To run locally simply run `yarn` followed by `yarn dev`.

 To build for production, run `yarn export`.
 To test the production build, `yarn start` can be run after exporting.
+Please note that the base href is set to 'nelle/' for production builds in order to allow hosting by GitHub Pages.